Word-of-mouth marketing is powerful.

 And, as an influencer and social marketing guru Jeff Bullas explains (emphasis added):

 When an influencer promotes your goods, it has to be done naturally and sincerely because influencers are usually people who have built their credibility by being credible.

 Repeated positive exposure and repeated exchanges of genuine value enable influencers to earn our respect and our trust.

 Credibility and authenticity are vital to the influencer/influencee relationship.

-This is true for all businesses, but especially true for startup businesses.
-As we emphasized in our guide on how to start a business, early customers who become zealous advocates and write rave reviews play a very important role in helping you grow your business.
+This is true for all businesses but especially true for startup businesses.
+As we emphasized in our guide on how to start a business, early customers who become zealous advocates and write rave reviews play a vital role in helping you grow your business.

 Just like our friends, influencers have certain spheres of expertise.

-We wouldn’t follow advice on how to fix our car from our friend who knows nothing about cars.
+We wouldn’t follow advice on fixing our car from our friend who knows nothing about cars.

 And, we wouldn’t embrace endorsements from influencers who have nothing to do with the product or service they’re endorsing.